-Automated Market Makers (AMMs) have been around in their simplest form for as long as trades could be automated in the conventional financial markets.
-AMMs are essentially automated agents that are controlled by algorithms that define rules for trades.
+Automated Market Makers (AMMs) have been around in some form for as long as trades could be automated, starting in the traditional financial markets.
+AMMs are essentially automated agents, controlled by algorithms, that define rules for matching buyers and sellers to facilitate trades.
 Usually AMMs are continuously active in both directions of a trading pair.
-The liquidity provider's profit comes basically from a spread between buy and sell prices.
+The liquidity provider's profit comes from the spread between buy and sell prices.

 Smart contract platforms like Ethereum have brought AMMs to a whole new level.
-They have, for the first time in history, combined both the custody of assets traded by AMMs and also the algorithms dictating how the assets should be traded.
-This led to interesting new features like atomic trading, instant feedback loops for correcting prices offered by an AMM among others.
+They have, for the first time in history, combined the trading algorithms with custody of the underlying assets.
+This has led to interesting new features like atomic trading (sometimes incorporating flash loans), instant feedback loops for correcting prices offered by an AMM, and more.

 Alan Lu from Gnosis was the first in the Ethereum community to propose the simplest version of an AMM: a "pool," containing two tokens (let's call them A and B), in which the token prices are derived internally, using only the token balances, according to the simple invariant formula: balance(A) * balance(B) = (constant) k, most commonly written as x*y=k.

 Martin Köppelmann and Vitalik Buterin also promoted this idea, which Hayden Adams eventually implemented on Uniswap.